 Rockville Hills Regional Park is a 633-acre regional park in Fairfield.
 A geological marvel, the Park is known for its volcanic rocks and blue oak trees.
 The region is wonderfully diverse, with patches of oak woodlands complementing grassland savannas.

 There are also aquatic habitats spread throughout the area.
-Rockville Hills Regional Park boasts ten miles of open trails for mountain biking and hiking.
+Rockville Hills Regional Park boasts ten miles of open mountain biking and hiking trails.
 It is also frequented by bird and animal watchers.

 In addition to Rockville Hills Regional Park, Fairfield has over 728 acres of accessible open space.
 And with more than 107 trails covering 846 miles, a hidden gem is bound to be perfect for your needs and skill level.

-See Related: Fun & Best Things to Do in Santa Cruz, California
+See Related: Things to Do in Santa Cruz, California

 12. Six Flags Discovery Kingdom